adam2392/adam2392/README.md

 # Open-Source Summary

-I am a core-contributor to MNE-Python, MNE-BIDS, MNE-Connectivity and contributed to other packages, such as scikit-learn, pyDMD, TVB.
+I am a core-contributor to scikit-learn, Py-Why, MNE-Python, MNE-BIDS, MNE-Connectivity and contributed to other packages, such as pyDMD, TVB.

 ![Metrics](https://github.com/adam2392/adam2392/blob/main/github-metrics.svg)